docker/docs/docker-for-windows/troubleshoot.md

 ![Diagnose & Feedback with ID](images/diagnostic-id.png){:width="600px"}

-If you click on **Report an issue**, this opens [Docker for Windows issues on GitHub](https://github.com/docker/for-win/issues/) in your web browser in a "create new issue" template, to be completed before submision.
+If you click on **Report an issue**, this opens [Docker Desktop for Windows issues on GitHub](https://github.com/docker/for-win/issues/) in your web browser in a "create new issue" template, to be completed before submision.
 Do not forget to copy/paste your diagnistic ID.

 ![issue-template](images/issue-template.png){:width="600px"}

 ### Diagnosing from the terminal

-On occasions it is useful to run the diagnostics yourself, for instance if Docker for Windows cannot start.
+On occasions it is useful to run the diagnostics yourself, for instance if Docker Desktop for Windows cannot start.

 First locate the `com.docker.diagnose`, that should be in `C:\Program Files\Docker\Docker\resources\com.docker.diagnose.exe`.